Oughter Ard: Medieval landmarks

-Recent research by archaeological historian Mike O'Neill has established the ruined church on the site dates to c.
+Research by archaeological historian Mike O'Neill has established the ruined church on the site dates to c.
 1350 and not, as previously thought, 1609.
 The ruined church is now entered through one of the windows, as both original doorways serve as mausoleums.
 The 8th century round tower, one of five in County Kildare, is in a good state of repair, but it is topless and only the first 8 metres remain.
 A small ruined castle tower stands about 300 metres southeast of the graveyard.

 Destruction and restoration

 The hilltop monastery and round tower were burned by the Dublin Vikings under Sigtrygg Silkbeard in 995.
 During the Norman invasion of Ireland in 1169–71, the parish was a part of the large estates given as a dowry by Dermot McMurrough on the marriage of his daughter Eva (Aoife) to Strongbow in 1170.
 Next, it was owned by Adam de Hereford, who willed all his lands to St Thomas monastery in Thomas Street, Dublin, and died in 1210.
 For several centuries the monastery rented the land to tenant farmers until the dissolution of the monasteries in 1536–41.
 The 1303 Papal taxation listed it as 'Outherard' and it was also spelt as 'Wochtred' before 1500.
 The parish of Oughterard was eventually united with Lyons in 1541.
 The calendar rolls reference 1609, which led to its mistakenly being cited as a foundation date by Walter Fitzgerald in 1898.
 This was followed by another which described the church as being "in ruins" by 1620.
 It is not clear when the church fell into disuse.